 FDIC Makes Public December Enforcement Actions;

 The Federal Deposit Insurance Corporation (FDIC) today released a list of orders of administrative enforcement actions taken against banks and individuals in December.
-There are no administrative hearings scheduled for February 2020.
+No administrative hearings are scheduled for February 2016.

-To view orders, adjudicated decisions and notices and the administrative hearing details online, please visit the FDIC's Web page by clicking the link below.
+To view the orders and notice online, please visit the FDIC's Web page by clicking the link below.

 # # #

 Congress created the Federal Deposit Insurance Corporation in 1933 to restore public confidence in the nation's banking system.
-The FDIC insures deposits at the nation's banks and savings associations, 5,256 as of September 30, 2019.
+The FDIC insures deposits at the nation's banks and savings associations, 6,270 as of September 30, 2015.
 It promotes the safety and soundness of these institutions by identifying, monitoring and addressing risks to which they are exposed.
-The FDIC receives no federal tax dollars—insured financial institutions fund its operations.
+The FDIC receives no federal tax dollars – insured financial institutions fund its operations.